thy-neighbor/joole-ecommerce/joole-frontend/README.md

 # Joole Ecommerce Concept

-Joole is a  ecommerce project that showcases the integration of user JWT authentication, dynamic product loading from a database, search &filtering techniques, and a simple yet effective user interface to demonstrate the connection between the frontend and the robust backend.
+Joole is a  ecommerce project that showcases the integration of user JWT authentication, dynamic product loading from a database, search & filtering techniques, and a simple yet effective user interface to demonstrate the connection between the frontend and the robust backend.

 ## Screenshots